 - (c) Matters of a legislative character.
-For the purposes of this section, "actions of a legislative character" shall include interagency agreements requiring the corresponding governmental entity to adopt the interagency agreement by ordinance or take similar legislative action. - (d) A resolution shall be introduced and adopted by separate votes on the introduction of the resolution and the adoption of the resolution.
+For the purposes of this section, "actions of a legislative character" shall include interlocal agreements requiring the corresponding governmental entity to adopt the interlocal agreement by ordinance or take similar legislative action. - (d) A resolution shall be introduced and adopted by separate votes on the introduction of the resolution and the adoption of the resolution.
 No resolution shall be adopted on the same day upon which it is introduced, except by unanimous consent of all commissioners as described in these bylaws.
-Once a motion for introduction of a resolution has been made or a resolution has been filed by its inclusion on an approved agenda, it shall be modified only by amendment.
+Once a motion for introduction of a resolution has been made or a resolution has been filed by its inclusion on an approved agenda, it shall be modified prior to adoption only by amendment.
 Commissioners may give their consent to adopt a resolution on the same day it is introduced in person at the meeting during which final passage of the resolution is sought or, in the case of commissioners absent from such meeting, by advance written consent.
-Written consent for a vote on final passage of a resolution at the same meeting as its first introduction shall include the resolution number or series of numbers, a brief description of the resolution(s), the date of the meeting for which such consent is given, and the name and signature or similar authentication of the commissioner giving consent.
-Such written consent shall be included in the record of the meeting for which the written consent concerning the resolution(s) is granted.

-- (e) The commission clerk shall provide a form for the giving of consent to adoption of a resolution on the same day it is introduced. - (f) The commission clerk shall maintain records of adopted resolutions as described in these bylaws.
+Written consent for a vote on adoption of a resolution at the same meeting as its introduction shall include the resolution number or series of numbers, a brief description of the resolution(s), the date of the meeting for which such consent is given, and the name and signature or similar authentication of the commissioner giving consent.
+Such written consent shall be included in the record of the meeting. - (e) The commission clerk shall provide a form for consent to adoption of a resolution on the same day it is introduced. - (f) The commission clerk shall maintain records of adopted resolutions as described in these bylaws.